 Most children are in school 180 days per year.
 The problem is that those days aren't consecutive!
 There are many school break days built into the school year.
-These breaks range from early-release days to single holidays such as Columbus Day and President's Day to full-week winter and spring breaks.
+These breaks range from early-release days to single holidays such as Columbus Day and President's Day to spring and full-week winter breaks.

 For working moms, those days can present child care stress.
 Here are some ideas and options for juggling your school break schedule.